gustafsson96/the-swede-restaurant/README.md

 <h4>Forking</h4>

-* Log in to GitHub and search for the reopsitory name and navigate to its main page.
+* Log in to GitHub, search for the reopsitory name, and navigate to its main page.
 * Locate the "Fork" button and click it.
 * Add a description (optional).
 * Click the green "Create fork" button.